 using a mix of Johnson Future,

-thinned with 40% Pharmacy Alkohol with some 20% Tamiya matting acrylic
+thinned with 20% iso propyl alkohol (IPA) with some 10% Tamiya matting acrylic

 X21 "Flat base" mixed in.
 This gives a nice sheen and protects the decals.

-Mirage 5 / F-103E, Brasilian AF with a pair of canard wings (Heller kit)
+Mirage 5 / F-103E, Brasil AF with a pair of canard wings (Heller kit)

-"F-103E" conversion of the " Forca Aerea Brasileira " is seen with also
+local designation "F-103E" conversion of the Forca Aerea Brasileira" is seen with also

 2 canards but the normal nose.

 check for any imperfections, the model got the colour scheme.
 I did not

 have the exact indicated colours in paint, but these acrylics were used:

 Masking tape was used were needed and the red areas on intakes were hand painted.